pateskinasy/pateskinasy.github.io/_posts/2016-08-15-not-startup-post-mortem.md

 The assumption underpinning all these early tests were:

-1. that video would help build trust among the community members (“I don’t know you but hey you seem trustworthy in that video”)
+1. that video would help build trust among the community members (“I don’t know you but hey, you seem trustworthy in that video”)
 2. that our video-“maker” could help service providers tell their stories also outside our platform (also helping us with virability — think watermarked videos)
 3. that we could achieve cross professions-referrals (a landscaper refers a photographer; a photographer refers a caterer)
 4. most importantly: referrals from other businesses would provide enough value and incentive for those small businesses to spend time in our platform (after all, we were not bringing them potential client eyeballs directly — at least not at that stage)